Skreczko/enrich-csv-files/README.md

 # BEFORE USE
 ## .env file

-please change name of file ".env.example" to ".env" then,
+please change name of file ".env.example" to ".env"

-1.open terminal

-2.run "docker-compose build"

-3.run "docker-compose up"

-4.open new terminal and run "docker-compose exec webpack npm run build"
+## Run project
+In terminal type "docker-compose up".